 I’ve also been quite a lot more open to new experiences in general, and while sometimes this willingness to jump in two-footed has mired me in various types of chaos — like the time I found myself in an orthopaedic boot at a karaoke bar dancing to “Sex on Fire” as women’s wrestling played on the big screen — I’m not sure that’s a bad thing.
 As pleasurable as genuine contentment is, there are other types of fulfilment too.
 There’s only so much life you can wring out of the sofa, an Adam Curtis documentary and fancy but ultimately ready-made lasagna for two.

 That’s not to say I have been unhappy in my relationships, however, or that I am disdainful of them, or I would even refuse a new one if it came my way.
-But I have changed so much since last summer, in ways that I like — in ways that make me feel like I have genuinely grown into myself — and I hope that these changes stick around.
+But I have changed so much since last year, in ways that I like — in ways that make me feel like I have genuinely grown into myself — and I hope that these changes stick around.
 Of course I want to love and to be loved, to look at someone and feel the warm glow of a future reflected back at me — but the most valuable thing I have learned is that a romantic partner is far from the only conduit for such comfort.